leihehehe/java-url-shortener/README.md

 `password: test`

 - 🌟🌟**Log in to the system and shorten your long URL in a second**🌟🌟
-- **Account registration** is currently available for pre-set phone numbers since the AWS account is in the SMS sandbox.
+- Currently, **Account registration** is only available for pre-set phone numbers since the AWS account is in the SMS sandbox.

 - The **Clicks View** service on the Dashboard is not deployed because `Flink` needs to be deployed in a few high-performance servers which would cost much:(.
 You should be able to see all the related code in the project, also alternately you can run the program on your side to see the effect.